 - Step by Step guide on how to use a pellet grill

 - Pellet grill user tips

 - And much more!

-What You Need to Know About Using Pellet Grills
+What You Need to Know About How to Use a Pellet Grills

 A pellet grill is a unique alternative to a traditional BBQ grill that can truly give you the best of both worlds.
 Not quite a smoker, but not just a grill, you can give your favorite meats an amazing smoke flavor when you use a pellet grill.

 But like any other type of large kitchen appliance, you need to know how to properly use a pellet grill–both for your safety and to ensure your meal turns out just how you want it to!